 A Warre hive is a vertical top bar hive that uses bars instead of frames, usually with a wooden wedge or guide from which the bees build their own comb.

+Warre hives are ideally suited for the beekeeper looking for a low-cost, low-maintenance hive design.
 With a Warre hive, there is no need to frequently inspect the colony, purchase an expensive honey extractor or use foundation full of chemicals.
 Management of Warre hives calls for adding extra boxes to the bottom of the stack, causing comb to be regularly harvested and cycled out of use.
 This prevents old comb from being reused and therefore ladened with environmental and agricultural chemicals and toxins.
-Warres are a healthy, relatively hands-off approach to beekeeping.

 Most readily available Warre hives are built with butt joints or nails and glue.
 We know from experience that rabbet joints and screws provide superior quality and durability.